Yarra Ranges Council area

 Net migration by age is an excellent way of understanding housing markets.
 The most mobile age groups in the population are young adults.
 They tend to move to attend educational institutions, seek work and express a change in lifestyle.
 Market research has shown that empty nesters are more likely to move to smaller accommodation when appropriate and affordable alternative housing is supplied in the local area that is accessible to established social networks.

-Select each small area to see how migration patterns differ for each area across Yarra Ranges Shire depending on their housing markets and stage in the suburb life cycle.
+Select each small area to see how migration patterns differ for each area across Yarra Ranges Council area depending on their housing markets and stage in the suburb life cycle.

 Major migration assumptions: